sonderlau/WADEPre/README.md

 ### Training

-In `train.py` file, we have provided the hyper-parameters that we use in experiments.

 ```python
 python train.py
 ```

-When you start training, these folders may offer you useful informations:
+When you start training, these folders may offer you useful information:

 - `logs`  All the metrics during training have been recorded in this file, including hyper-parameters.
 - `checkpoints` Mode weight file.